-We did however, get to see and and spend time at the Parador de Granada which is located on the grounds of the Alhambra.
-There were beautiful gardens and fountains and the atmosphere was so peaceful.
+We did, however, see and spent time at the Parador de Granada which is located on the grounds of the Alhambra.
+They have beautiful gardens, fountains and the atmosphere is so peaceful.

 Funny how you find these interesting little places as you do your research for a trip.
 Ronda was one of those last-minute finds.
 Now we can’t imagine that we would have missed this little mountaintop city.
 It sits above a deep gorge.

-It took us a good part of the day travelling by train from Barcelona to Seville as we had to do a changeover in Madrid.
-In Seville we stayed in an apartment, Corral Rey Terrace 1 which we had booked through an agency called Veoapartment.
+It took us a good part of the day travelling by train from Barcelona to Seville, as we had to do a changeover in Madrid.
+In Seville, we stayed in an apartment, Corral Rey Terrace 1 which we had booked through an agency called Veoapartment.
 They specialize in short-term city rentals, mostly in southern Spain.
 This was an amazing apartment.
-The part we used the most in this apartment was it’s incredible rooftop patio which overlooked the Giralda and the Cathedral.
+The part we enjoyed the most in this apartment was it’s incredible rooftop patio which overlooked the Giralda and the Cathedral.

-In Barcelona we stayed at an apartment that had a small patio .
+In Barcelona, we stayed at an apartment that had a rooftop patio.
 It wasn’t an incredible apartment but it was a great price, clean and in a good location.
 I think it was mostly the patio that could have used a bit of tender loving care.
-It might have had a “facelift” since then.
+It might have had a “facelift” since we were there.

-We stayed 4 days in Barcelona.
+We stayed for 4 days in Barcelona.
 The first day was spent watching some great tennis.
 The Barcelona Open Banc Sabadell was happening at the same time we were there so we took advantage of it.